Yuning-J/Transpondancer/README.md

 # Transpondancer

-How can we name a movement in dance?
-The movements or vocabulary in dance changes quickly within seconds and there can be quite a lot of them within a few seconds of a dance clip.
-How do we approach this?
+Each dance creates another body-relation-system of knowledge in sensing, anatomically structures, emotional codings of body parts, metaphors, expression and imagination.
+The vocabulary itself is complex and reflects synaesthetic relations of body and memory, historical transformations and body based knowledge, but there is no dance encyclopedia yet.
+Then how can we name a movement in dance?
+Moreover, How can AI help in achieving this for multiple genres?

 **Transpondancer** is a tool that automatically generates a textual step-by-step dance guide from any dancing video.
-In order to achieve this, we have proposed a framework by which the problem can be broken into sup-parts and can be solved with the right data and computational power.
+In order to achieve this, we have proposed a framework along with a prototype that will be a real product given sufficient data.
 <p align="center">
 <img src="https://github.com/Yuni0217/Transpdance/blob/main/Figures/Prototype_gif.gif">
 </p>

-**Objective:** is to generate and print out textual descriptions for each dancing movement in a video.

-**Challenges:** include several points.
-1) dance movement is usually in sequential, meaning one movement may cover several essential poses; 2) the same dance movement may have different terminologies or be named under different terms; 3) dance dataset is hard to find, especially for machine-learning model training purposes.

-## Current Method is based on video sliced image classification.

-Our methodology includes 2 main parts.
-The first part is offline machine-learning model training, and our trained ML model can be found in the folder ["src"](https://github.com/Yuni0217/Transpondancer/tree/main/src).
-The second part is online movement classification.
-A bird-view framework is presented below to illustrate the online classification part of methodology.
+## Alternative
+Finding large amounts of data was and is a great challenge for most of the problems in AI.
+As it is also the case for Transpondancer, we have collected our own ["dataset"](https://github.com/Yuni0217/Transpondancer/tree/main/Data) of different dance styles and produced different offline ["Deep-learning models"](https://github.com/Yuni0217/Transpondancer/tree/main/models) from which one can be able to identify dance pose of selected genres.
+We have also trained multiple models for each genre that can be either used directly or can be a starting point for future models.

+## Framework
+Following this framwork is how one can tackle this challege.
+Below we are going to breakdown the framework and provide a walk through.
 <p align="center">
 <img src="https://github.com/Yuni0217/Transpondancer/blob/main/Figures/OnlineClassification.png" alt="System" width="650px">
 </p>

-**Step1:** Slicing the dancing video dataset. (e.g. a short part of ballet dance here, followed by two sliced pictures)
+**Step1:** Extracting the frames from the dance video dataset. (e.g. a short part of ballet dance, followed by two sliced frames)
 <p align="center">
 <img src="https://github.com/Yuni0217/Transpdance/blob/main/Figures/ballet.gif" width="140" height="150"> <img src="https://github.com/Yuni0217/Transpdance/blob/main/Figures/balletslice1.png" width="120" height="150"> <img src="https://github.com/Yuni0217/Transpdance/blob/main/Figures/balletslice2.png" width="120" height="150">
 </p>